 Create a spreadsheet with the following information in 3-10 total columns and including a column title for each:

-- Bundle SKU or other identifier such as Title, ID (used by your sales platform), Inventory Planner ID, Vendor Reference, or Barcode.
+Bundle SKU or Assembly SKU or other identifier such as Title, ID (used by your sales platform), Inventory Planner ID, Vendor Reference, or Barcode.

-- The Quantity of Components included in the respective bundle.
+The Quantity of Components included in the respective bundle or assembly.

 Here is a template you can use for creating this spreadsheet.
 The import spreadsheet does not need to follow this format (columns may be in any order), though all columns do require a title.

-Additionally you can Create IP Variants via CSV import.
+Additionally you can Create IP Variants via CSV import while importing bundle or assembly information.
 By checking the box for "Create IP Variants for non-existing components", additional (optional) fields will appear to add more information on IP Variants including:

-Click Select File and then select the spreadsheet you've created with bundle data.
+Drag your file or Click to Select File and then select the spreadsheet you've created with Bundles/Assemblies data.

 In the import dialog, be sure to select the correct identifier.
 SKU will be the identifier used by default.

 Match dropdown fields to the correct column in your imported CSV.
-When all fields are matched to the corresponding field in Inventory Planner, select Upload.
+When all fields are matched to the corresponding field in Inventory Planner, select Import.